Sometimes, you just need a classic. Today is one of those days.

 - 2 Tbsp white wine or apple cider vinegar

 - 1-2 Tbsp agave nectar or maple syrup

 - 2 Tbsp dried dill (or use 4-5 Tbsp fresh dill per 2 Tbsp dried)

 - 1/4 tsp each sea salt and black pepper (plus more to taste)

 - 3-4 cloves garlic (minced)

 Add cashews to a small bowl and cover with boiling hot water.
 Let sit uncovered for 1 hour.

 In the meantime, add potatoes to a large saucepan and cover with room temperature water.
 Bring to a boil over high heat.
 Then reduce to medium-high heat so the water is at a low boil.
 Cook for 15-20 minutes or until tender and a knife easily slides in and out.
 Then drain and set on a cutting board or counter to cool slightly.

-Once the cashews have soaked, drain well and add to a blender along with an additional 1/3 cup (80 ml) water.
+Once the cashews have soaked, drain well and add to a blender along with an additional 1/3 cup (80 ml) water (amount as original recipe is written // adjust if altering batch size).
 Then add grape seed oil, vinegar, spicy mustard, agave or maple syrup, dill, salt, pepper and garlic.
 Blend on high, scraping down sides as needed, until texture is creamy and thick but pourable.
 Add more water if it has trouble blending.